Zhao-Yian/PaddleMono/README.md

 [English](README.md)| [简体中文](README_zh-CN.md)

 </div>

 A lightweight, easy-to-extend, easy-to-learn, high-performance, and for-fair-comparison toolkit based on PaddlePaddle for Monocular Depth Estimation.
-It is a part of the Paddledepth project.
+It is a part of the [PaddleDepth](https://github.com/PaddlePaddle/PaddleDepth) project.

 ## 💡 Visualization

-### monocular depth estimation
+### Monocular Depth Estimation
 <div align="center">
     <img src="./assets/monocular.gif" width = "400" />
 </div>

-## 🦄 Implemented Algorithms
+## 😮 Implemented Algorithms

 As initial version, we support the following algoirthms.
 We are working on more algorithms.
 Of course, you are welcome to add your algorithms here.